dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 - The input to the distribution is a vector and what we sample from the distribution is also a vector.
 - It is a multivariate generalization of beta distribution.
-- Dirichlet is the conjugate prior of multinomial distribution.
+- Dirichlet is the conjugate prior of the categorical and multinomial distribution.